djkz/react-redux-json1/README.md

 # react-redux-json1

-This is a sample app using json v1 and redux to normalize and complex data relationships so it can be used instead of graphQL and relay
+This is a sample app using json v1 and redux to normalize data relationships so it can be used instead of graphQL and relay

 ## API Reducer